-Having a computer connected to the internet is the most common situation in most cases.
+Having a computer connected to the internet is the most common situation.
 However, there are times when setting up Windows 10 without the internet makes sense and suits your specific situation.

-I have had my own experiences of this in my computing career, especially when it came to dealing with machines set up for specific business needs where an internet connection wasn’t an option.
+I have had my own experiences of this in my computing career, especially when dealing with machines set up for specific business needs where an internet connection wasn’t an option.

-So I thought I would share some of my insights based on my experience in order to help those of you in a similar situation.
+So, I thought I would share some insights based on my experience to help those in a similar situation.

-To install Windows 10 without the internet, otherwise known as an offline installation, you will need to download an ISO image or purchase a copy before you can begin the installation process.
+To install Windows 10 without the internet, or offline installation, you must download an ISO image or purchase a copy before beginning the installation process.

 Preparing the installation media device

-The other option is to select an ISO download in the tool which will allow you to create an installation medium of your choice.
-You can setup ISO on a burnable DVD, USB flash drive, compact flash, or any other type of drive that be easily connected to the machine you need Windows 10 installed onto.
+The other option is to select an ISO download in the tool, allowing you to create an installation medium of your choice.
+You can set up ISO on a burnable DVD, USB flash drive, compact flash, or any other drive easily connected to the machine you need Windows 10 installed.

 Selecting the boot drive

-With the offline computer turned off, connect up the installation media device.
+With the offline computer turned off, connect the installation media device.

-Next, you will have to enter your CMOS, or BIOS settings in order make sure that you have the correct boot device selected.
+Next, you must enter your CMOS or BIOS settings to ensure you have the correct boot device selected.

 You might need to do a quick search about your specific computer to find out which key to tap while your computer is on the post screen.

 Usually, it’s keys like Del, F2, F6, or F10, depending on your hardware.
-You must be repeatedly tapping it as soon as the post screen appears, otherwise it might simply boot from whatever drive it can, or it might end up hanging on a blank screen.
+You must repeatedly tap it as soon as the post screen appears.
+Otherwise, it might simply boot from whatever drive it can or end up hanging on a blank screen.

 If no boot drive can be found, a message will appear saying exactly that.